Damiox/ecommerce-rest-spring-jpa/README.md

 Currently there are two roles defined as follows:
 - ADMIN: it's the super user role that can manipulate categories and products.
 - USER: it's a user role that can manipulate only products.
 It can also get data for products and categories.
-Ideally, Users should only access to their own Products.

 #### Admin User
 `curl -H "Content-Type: application/json" -X POST "http://localhost:8080/login" -d '{ "username": "admin", "password": "admin" }'`